RavenousLegs

 Taj-Ul-Masajid overlooking Taj Mahal of Bhopal

-One side of the Taj-Ul-Masajid complex opens up to Motia Lake and Taj Mahal Palace of Bhopal.
-This royal palace was built by Shah Jahan Begum in Indo-Gothic architectural style in 1884.
-After India's partition in 1947, the palace was given to Sindhi refugees for a stay of 4 years, during which it went through significant damages.
-Some of the royal families that stayed in the palace thereafter couldn't afford the repairs and they abandoned the palace.
-The palace was declared as a heritage monument by the state and it is now being renovated to be used as a heritage hotel.
+One side of the Taj-Ul-Masjid complex opens up to Motia Lake and the Taj Mahal Palace of Bhopal.
+This royal palace was built by Shah Jahan Begum in the Indo-Gothic architectural style in 1884.
+After India's partition in 1947, the palace was given to Sindhi refugees for a stay of 4 years, during which it went through significant damage.
+Some of the royal families that stayed in the palace thereafter couldn't afford the repairs and abandoned the palace.
+The palace was declared a heritage monument by the state, and it is now being renovated to be used as a heritage hotel.

 Picture